digbmc/command-line/sections/challenges.md

 Since Git Bash doesn't come with a `sudo` command that allows us to perform actions on folders that require special permissions, we'll need to approach this final challenge a little differently.

-First, we'll need to open our text editor, VS Code, with special administrator permissions.
-Press the Windows button on your keyboard or click the start menu and type `Visual Studio Code` into the search box.
-Do not click or hit Enter to open VS Code.
-Instead, right click on the VS Code icon and select the `Run as Administrator` option from the dropdown menu.
+First, we'll need to open our text editor, Atom, with special administrator permissions.
+Press the Windows button on your keyboard or click the start menu and type `Atom` into the search box.
+Do not click or hit Enter to open the Atom text editor.
+Instead, right click on the Atom icon and select the `Run as Administrator` option from the dropdown menu.
 If you are prompted to allow the program to be run with administrator privileges, select `Yes`.

-Once VS Code is open with administrator permissions, write out the following program:
+Once Atom is open with administrator permissions, write out the following program:

 ```bash
 #!/bin/bash